-The Abdominal Ultrasound is a non-invasive diagnostic exam that captures images of the major organs in the abdomen including aorta, inferior vena cava, the appendix, liver, gallbladder, spleen, stomach, large and small intestines, pancreas, and kidneys.
-In addition to its diagnostic function, abdominal ultrasound is used to guide in procedures such as removing tissue and draining cysts and/or abscesses.
-Ultrasound is a very safe and reliable diagnostic imaging resource that assesses pathology and guides physicians towards your individualized treatment plan.
+The abdomen is located between the chest and pelvis, otherwise known as the belly.
+The abdominal ultrasound is a non-invasive diagnostic exam that captures images of the major structures within the abdomen.
+An ultrasound is a very safe and reliable diagnostic imaging resource that assesses pathology and guides physicians towards your individualized treatment plan.

-Should you have any concern of abdominal signs or symptoms, a referral from a general practitioner or family doctor is required for a diagnostic abdominal ultrasound.
+If you have any signs or symptoms of pain in the abdominal region, such as pain, swelling, or abnormal mass, and want to get a diagnostic ultrasound, a referral from a general practitioner or family doctor is required for this exam.

 If you are pregnant or suspect that you may be pregnant, please notify your doctor.
-If you have any queries or concerns with preparing for your ultrasound, please discuss these with your physician before your appointment.
+If you have any questions or concerns about preparing for your ultrasound, please discuss these with your physician before your appointment.

 WHAT SHOULD I EXPECT DURING AN ABDOMINAL ULTRASOUND APPOINTMENT?

 Upon arrival, you will be shown to a private room where the ultrasound technician will offer you a medical gown to change into if needed.
 You will be asked to remove any jewellery that may interfere with the ultrasound procedure.
 When ready, the ultrasound technician will apply a small amount of a water-based gel to the transducer head and gently move it along the abdominal area with mild to moderate pressure to capture clear images.
 Once all necessary images have been captured, you will be able to wipe off the gel and get dressed.